Academic Approval & Enrolment (Exchange)

 For further information about your ACA or DAP, visit your School website and see 'Contact'.

 Information about overseas courses and syllabus can usually be found on the overseas university or provider websites or on the academic information tab of the program brochure listed on the Go Global portal.

-If the information is unavailable on the websites, please contact the overseas institution or provider by searching for their contact details on their study abroad office webpage.
+If the information is unavailable on the websites, please contact the overseas institution or provider by searching for their contact details on their webpage.

 IMPORTANT: Due to the differences in Australian and international academic calendars, some start and end dates for overseas programs, may overlap and impede your studies at Western Sydney University.
 In these circumstances and depending on your situation, Academic Advisors may not approve your intended overseas program.

 If you are participating in the semester Go Global Exchange Program (not a Short Program):